PacoReinaCampo/MPSoC-DV/source/rust/book/chapters/chapter5.md

-# Using Structs to Structure Related Data
+# USING STRUCTS TO STRUCTURE RELATED DATA

 Let's explore each of these topics:

-## Defining and Instantiating Structs
+## DEFINING AND INSTANTIATING STRUCTS

 In Rust, structs are used to create custom data types to structure related data.
 Here's how you define and instantiate a struct: